-The camp was actually three separate camps.
-Camp #1 was where those men who had been POWs at Camp O’Donnell were sent.
-Camp #2 was four miles away from Camp 1, and because of its water problem closed quickly.
-It was later reopened and housed Naval POWs.
-Camp #3 was six miles from Camp 2 and later housed the POW from Corregidor who were generally in better shape than the men who had taken part in the march.
+Cabnatuan was actually three separate camps.
+Camp #1 was where most of those men who had been POWs at Camp O’Donnell were sent.
+Camp #2 was four miles away from Camp 1, and because of its water problem closed quickly but was later reopened and housed Naval POWs.
+Camp #3 was six miles from Camp 2 and housed the POWs from Corregidor who were generally in better shape than the men who had taken part in the march.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

 In the camp, the Japanese instituted the “Blood Brother” rule.
 If one man escaped the other nine men in his group would be executed.
 POWs caught trying to escape were beaten.
 Those who did escape and were caught were tortured before being executed.
 It is not known if any POW successfully escaped from the camp.